sofia-scz/quickemcee/README.md

-# quick-emcee
+# quickemcee
 A Python library to quickly set up MCMC scripts based on the `emcee` package.
-Probably will be used in future versions of my package `tsaopy`.
+Includes functions and classes to quickly set up `emcee` objects, run MCMC, and analyze the results with minumum effort from the end user.

 # Installation